bluuewhale/HashSmith/README.md

 - HashSmith provides multiple high-performance hash table implementations optimized for speed and memory efficiency on modern JVMs.
 - Focus areas: SIMD-assisted probing (SwissMap), predictable probe lengths (Robin Hood), and minimal per-entry overhead.
 - Built for JDK 21+; SwissMap uses the incubating Vector API for SIMD acceleration.
+- More memory-efficient than the built-in JDK `HashMap`; performance depends on workload.

 ## Implementations
 - **SwissMap**: Google's SwissTable-inspired design with SIMD probing, tombstone reuse, and optional scalar fallback.
 See `docs/SwissMap.md` for details.